 An average adult alligator weighs around 800 pounds and its length is around 12 feet.
 Seeing a wild creature of this size for the first time sounds scary and will frighten many people.

 But, what would you do if you, unfortunately, encounter an alligator?
 How fast can Alligator run on land?
 Can you outrun an alligator?

 An average adult Alligator can run as fast as 20mph (32 km/h) on land.
-However, they don’t like to run for a long distance but they can be dangerous in a short distance.
+However, they don’t like to run for long distances but they can be dangerous for a short distance.

 As said earlier, Alligators hate running and the speed of the alligator on land depends on several elements such as the weight of the alligator, climate, temperature, and also the terrain.